yudaprama/grid-trading-bot/README.md

 A high-frequency grid trading bot for Binance Futures, written in Go.
 It supports both live trading and historical data backtesting to help you develop and verify your trading strategies.

+> **⚠️ Important**: This bot is designed exclusively for **Binance Futures trading** and does not support Binance Spot trading.
+It uses leverage, margin modes, and position management features specific to futures contracts.

 ## 🚀 Features

 - **🔴 Live Trading Mode**: Connects to Binance API to trade in real-time